Lifestyle

 In September 2016, a 100-year flood passed through our beloved valley and changed the river forever.
 Trees, boulders, earth, cars, and homes were moved by the angry waters flowing downstream.
 People were evacuated from their homes and both Iao Valley State Park, and Kepaniwai Park (Heritage Gardens) closed to repair flood damages.

-Thankfully, after extensive repair work to the parking lot, Heritage Gardens re-opened in May 2017.
-Iao Valley State Park is still closed and undergoing repairs but is anticipated to re-open the first week of August 2017.
+Thankfully, after extensive repair work to the parking lot, Heritage Gardens reopened in May 2017.
+Iao Valley State Park underwent repairs but has reopened.
 “Uncle Bully” is the security guard placed at the locked gate leading up to the State Park and Iao Needle.
-His job is to keep people safe from trespassing into the construction zone, but he usually advises disappointed tourists to try other near-by hikes or directs them to Kepaniwai Park.
+His job is to keep people safe from trespassing into the construction zone, but he usually advises disappointed tourists to try other nearby hikes or directs them to Kepaniwai Park.
 You’ve got to love security with aloha.

 “Uncle Bully,” security with aloha!

-In the 2 months since Heritage Gardens re-opened, people have lovingly rebuilt swimming “pools” along the newly remodeled river bed.
+In the two months since Heritage Gardens reopened, people have lovingly rebuilt swimming “pools” along the newly remodeled riverbed.
 River rocks are gathered to build dams and swimming pools of various sizes and depths.
 It’s very common for people to be talking story in the river, remove a rock from underwater, and place it on the dry-stacked rock dam.
-All part of our kuleana or responsibility to maintain the pools.
+All part of our kuleana, or responsibility to maintain the pools.

 Kids enjoying man-made “swimming pools”